 Planning for January

 Now, before anyone thinks I’m crazy, I’m not talking about buying all your Christmas presents in January.
-I don’t even know that far ahead where everyone is going to be at in twelve months time.
-But the January sales are a great opportunity to pick up ‘Christmassy’ things that you know you’ll definitely need again but at discount prices, like Christmas cards, wrapping paper and gift tags.
+I don’t know what my kids will be in to in twelve weeks time, never mind in twelve months!
+But the January sales are a great opportunity to pick up ‘Christmassy’ things that you know you’ll definitely need again but at discount prices, like Christmas decorations, cards, wrapping paper and gift tags.
 We’ve actually been moving to more eco-friendly solutions like reusable gift bags or brown paper, but I still like to have a couple of rolls of wrapping paper in the house just in case.
 I just make sure to only get paper that can be recycled, so nothing with glitter or foil.
-I used to buy Christmas crackers in the January sales so, before we stopped using them and started making our own, though this year I did see some eco-friendly refillable ones on sale which is another option.
+I used to buy Christmas crackers in the January sales too, before we stopped using them and started making our own.
+Plenty of places now do eco friendly or fill-your-own crackers, so if you don’t want to make your own you could keep a look out for those instead.
+The January sales are also great for picking up little Advent calendar or stocking fillers at discounted prices, like bath bombs or socks.
+These are things that always go down well, so I feel more confident buying them in advance.
+Yesterday, I even found some chocolate coins at 60% off, which had a use by date of March 2024, so that’s the chocolate coins for next Christmas ticked off already!

 School Uniform Check

-Ever since my eldest had a massive growth spurt over the Christmas holidays two years ago and we didn’t realise until the first day back at school when none of his uniform fit, I now always do a uniform check just after Christmas which gives me a few days once the shops reopen and before school starts to buy any replacements if needed.
+Ever since my eldest had a massive growth spurt over the Christmas holidays a couple of years ago and we didn’t realise until the first day back at school when none of his uniform fit, I now always do a uniform check just after Christmas which gives me a few days once the shops reopen and before school starts to buy any replacements if needed.

 Organise a Babysitter for Valentine’s Day

 If you’re thinking of doing anything special without the kids on Valentine’s Day, organise a babysitter now.
 Don’t wait until February, because Valentine’s Day will be here quicker than you think!
-This year Valentine’s Day falls within our February half term break, so we’re planning for the kids to have a sleepover at Granny’s (which they’ve been begging to do for ages) and we can go for a rare evening meal out somewhere.
-Oh yes, and don’t forget to book a table for that either!
+And if you’re planning to go out for a meal, don’t forget to book a table for that either!

 Dates for Our Diary

-There are so many dates from different cultures and religions to consider, I’ll just be listing the ones that we ourselves celebrate or commemorate (you can create your own personal list using the download at the end of this post).
+There are so many dates from different cultures and religions to consider.
+I’ll just be listing the ones that we ourselves celebrate, but you can create your own personal list using the download at the end of this post.
 I’ll also highlight some previous activities from our archives, which will help us to celebrate.

 6 January – Epiphany/ 3 Kings Day